We couldn't run these valuable programs without the support of our donors, please consider donating.

 Garden Workdays at Manna

-Join Brooke Frazer, Garden Coordinator at the Manna Soup Kitchen Garden every Wednesday from 9 am - 11 am, March 29th - November 1st, 2017.
+Join Sarah Marcus, Americorps Food Security Program Coordinator at the Manna Soup Kitchen Garden every Wednesday from 9 am - 11 am (2020 dates to be announced.)
 Tasks include: planting, mulching, weeding, dead-heading, composting, amending soil, and harvesting for the Manna Market.
 You will be "growing" community and also learning about specialized topics that include Biodynamic and organic gardening maintenance.
-Manna Garden Volunteers made new friends and dug in the dirt at 40 workdays in 2016!
-Join them in 2017!
+Manna Garden Volunteers made new friends and dug in the dirt at workdays in 2019!
+Join them in 2020!

 Cooking Matters at Manna

 Learn how to prepare the fresh produce that you pick up at the Manna Market in a FREE 6 week cooking and nutrition class.
 Topics include: cooking tips and techniques, budgeting - stretch your food $$$ and maximize your resources, and tips to get your family to try new healthy foods.
-Sign up with Brooke Frazer.
+Sign up with Sarah Marcus

 Culinary Arts Program Workshops + Training